 Mark: One of your legacies will be the automated distribution and picking line you commissioned in 2002.
 Given the investment, it would be great to understand how you put the business case forward to parent company in Germany and what impact this has had in the UK market?

 Dave: The automated picking facility was designed and bespoke by VEKA in the UK, it took a considerable amount of research and visits to similar European installations to finalise our requirements.
 During this period we listened to various companies running existing facilities and tried to take the real functional benefits from each and apply this to our own systems.
 The group in Germany does not have a facility like the UK, however they listened to the arguments, understood the requirements our customers needed and analysed the payback that was proposed.
-Two year pay back was the basis for the facility, it was a £10.8m investment.
+Two year payback was the basis for the facility, it was a £10.8m investment.
 We operate holding 4500 articles, customer orders day one for day three anywhere in the UK with a 99% on time in full delivery performance.
 Recently we upgrade the facility to increase the picking rate by 80% and have a further proposal to improve the efficiency by another 20%.
 We are always looking to improve what we do.

 Mark: Much has been written regarding the volatility of the market of late.
 Like many I have spoken with, this has left me slightly confused as, from what I can ascertain, there are very mixed reports coming from senior figures within the building product market.
 What is your viewpoint on the situation; especially given the blend of markets VEKA trade in?

 Dave: The markets we operate in cover a number of areas.
 A number of our raw materials are imported and we export very little.
-We are affected by volatility of exchange rates, local authority spending and consumer spending.
-We have to adapt within these markets and influence what we can do as a business; we need to ensure that we provide the best service and value for money than the competition.
-Yes consumer spending looks like its slowing - we can turn into victims and complain about all sorts of reasons why we cannot do what we need to do.
+We are affected by the volatility of exchange rates, local authority spending and consumer spending.
+We have to adapt to these markets and influence what we can do as a business; we need to ensure that we provide the best service and value for money than the competition.
+Yes, consumer spending looks like its slowing - we can turn into victims and complain about all sorts of reasons why we cannot do what we need to do.
 Ultimately the customer decides, we need to influence them as much as possible.

 Mark: Congratulations on winning Burnley Employer of the Year last month, especially given how VEKA is such an influential local employer of some 400 people.
 What key steps have you taken in attracting and developing your workforce and how has your Head of HR, Gabriela Hammond, created a strategy to suit?

 Dave: We are extremely proud of our achievements as a business, recognition for this is great, we have won a number of awards but we never get complacent.
 We need to constantly evolve as a business and the way we do this is through the people who work within it.
 We listen, we ask, we act, we improve.
 We measure how we’re doing by asking our people and our customers.
-Without our people we do not have a VEKA business.
+Without our people, we do not have a VEKA business.
 Gabriela, our Head of Human Resources, developed an employee engagement plan together with a plan within the local community that continues to run and is constantly being updated.
 For us to compete locally or nationally we must develop faster than the competition and attract the best people to our organisation.

 Managing Director - VEKA